Eni Spa - ADR Shares Near 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 44.1% higher than the 20-day average.
+- Trading volume this week was 30.1% lower than the 20-day average.

 Technical Indicators